-This course is designed to enable the student to explore integrative concepts in nursing and to assist the student in the transition from licensed practical nurse to registered nurse.
+This course is designed to enable the student to explore

+integrative concepts in nursing and to assist the student in the transition from licensed practical nurse to registered nurse.
 Students refine and update previous learning in addition to identifying goals for a successful transition into the associate degree nursing program.
 Incorporated throughout the course is the importance of patient-centered care, quality improvement, communication, safety, clinical judgment, and professionalism.

-NURS 2205 Psychiatric Nursing 3 credits Prerequisites: NURS 1105, NURS 1113, NURS 1121, and PSYC 1111 or permission of instructor Corequisites: ENGL 1102, NURS 2210, and NURS 2220
+NURS 2205 Psychiatric Nursing 3 credits Prerequisites: NURS 1105, NURS 1113, NURS 1121, and PSYC 1111

+Corequisites: NURS 2210, NURS 2220, and ENGL 1102